Magic-wei/make_work_easier/README.md

   - Save articles and use "My Library" to organize your references.
   - Follow someone's Google Scholar profile to stay up-to-date on his/her research and publications.
 - [**Papers With Code**](https://paperswithcode.com/): Find latest ML papers that come with code by trending, state-of-the-art, datasets or methods.
+- [**Paper Digest**](https://www.paperdigest.org/): Knowledge graph & natural language processing platform tailored for technology domain.
+Explore tools like **Daily Paper Digest**, **Conference Digest**, **Topic Tracking**, **Literature Review** and more for free.
+- [**Connected Papers**](https://www.connectedpapers.com/): Explore connected papers in a visual graph.
+This is is a great tool to help you find and explore papers relevant to your field of work.
+Its database is connected to the [Semantic Scholar Paper Corpus](https://www.semanticscholar.org/paper/09e3cf5704bcb16e6657f6ceed70e93373a54618).
+Free account supports 5 graphs/month and academic account (that cost $3/month) support unlimited graphs.

 ### Reference Manager